 Ticket Sales are low!
 No one is registering for my event. . .

-Oh the sounds of clients who repeatedly say this because they don’t plan on the marketing of their event that will ultimately break the bank if no one shows up.
+Oh the sounds of clients who repeatedly say this because they don’t have an event marketing plan in place for their event that will ultimately break the bank if no one shows up.
 Don’t let this happen to you in 2018.

 Event Marketing takes strategy and promotion in order to get people off their butts and to your venue.
 Eventbrite is a great platform to help promote your event and get in front of a lot of people.
 Their site processing the following and is growing at astonishing rates.

 4 million tickets on average are processed through Eventbrite weekly